apache/submarine/website/docs/community/contributing.md

 limitations under the License.
 -->

-**Apache Hadoop Submarine** is an [Apache 2.0 License](https://github.com/apache/submarine/blob/master/LICENSE) Software.
+**Apache Submarine** is an [Apache 2.0 License](https://github.com/apache/submarine/blob/master/LICENSE) Software.

-Contributing to Hadoop Submarine (Source code, Documents, Image, Website) means you agree to the Apache 2.0 License.
+Contributing to Submarine (Source code, Documents, Image, Website) means you agree to the Apache 2.0 License.

 1. Make sure your issue is not already in the [Jira issue tracker](https://issues.apache.org/jira/browse/SUBMARINE)
 2. If not, create a ticket describing the change you're proposing in the [Jira issue tracker](https://issues.apache.org/jira/browse/SUBMARINE)